 This cartridge has a relatively short case and is therefore well suited to short action rifles added to this bullet weights for the home loader range from 73 grains to 200grains all meaning that this calibre can be extremely versatile.

 In the UK the .308 Winchester is suitable for all our deer species from Muntjac all the way through to larger species such as Fallow, Red, Sika deer and even boar.

 Producing around 2600 ft lbs of energy at the muzzle and retaining 2150 ft lbs at 100yards and 1700 ft lbs at 200yards this calibre has plenty of knock down power yet has very manageable recoil.

 On the downside the .308 has a slightly more curved trajectory than say a .270 or .30.06, dropping 3.9 inches at 200 yards with a 100 yard zero and a little over 14.5 inches at 300 yards.
-Agreed not very spectacular however ask yourself this?
+Or 8.4 inches at 300 yards with a 200 yard zero.
+Agreed not very spectacular however, ask yourself this?
 How many shots have you taken at 300 yards lately?